co360/html-starter/readme.md

-## Why This `static` Folder Exists?

-The `static` folder is intended to explore standalone HTML/CSS/JavaScript features.

-The difference between this `static` folder vs `src` is that this folder is not intended to use with `ojet` command as full JET project.
-We simply want to load a quick static file to test a single features.
+## About `html-starter` Project

+The Git repository is named `ojet-starter`, but we created this branch for exploring standalone HTML/CSS/JavaScript features.
+If you want to see OJET related demo, see the `master` branch instead.

 ## How To Setup Web Server For Testing

 Most of the examples should open by just opening them in your browser as local file!

-The `WebStorm` IDE comes with builtin web server that can test any of `static` html page immediately.
-However, it is hosted in relative to project parent (eg: `http://localhost:63342/oject-starter/static`).
+The `WebStorm` IDE comes with builtin web server that can test any of html page immediately.
+However, it is hosted in relative to project parent folder (eg: `http://localhost:63342/oject-starter`).
 So to reference resources, we have two options:

-Option1: Use absolute path (eg: "/oject-starter/static/js/hello.js"), or
+Option1: Use absolute path (eg: "/oject-starter/html-learn/js/hello.js"), or

 Option2: Use relative path to where the "html" file is located.
 Most of the examples are using this setup.